Now is the time to join the League of Innovative Schools.

 Learn more about League district members.

-The League of Innovative Schools supports members’ leadership development and participation through:
+The League of Innovative Schools supports leadership development and district efforts to advance teaching and learning through technology and innovation through:

 - Advocacy: Strategic partnerships and support to spread ethos and influence policies

-- Co-designed Solutions: Opportunities to tackle big challenges, co-design, prototype, and pilot new models, practices, and tools, and produce evidence-based solutions to benefit thousands of educators and students through Challenge Collaboratives, Innovation Study Tours, and more
+- Co-designed Solutions: Opportunities to tackle big challenges; co-design, prototype, and pilot new models, practices, and tools; and produce evidence-based solutions to benefit thousands of educators and students through Challenge Collaboratives, Inclusive Innovation, Innovation Study Tours, and more

 - Cohorts: Learning communities focused on discussing challenges and sharing best practices and resources

-- Communications: Digital Promise newsletters containing relevant research, resources, and opportunities for district leaders
+- Communications: Amplification of efforts and accomplishments and subscription to Digital Promise newsletters containing relevant research, resources, and opportunities for district leaders

 - Convenings: In-person meetings to build capacity, deepen relationships, share know-how and best practices, and learn from diverse school communities